-These authentic Renaissance gingerbread recipes make a gingerbread that was once a highly prized confection quite unlike today's gingerbreads.
-Early versions of gingerbread were more like a crisp, sweet candy and there were many variations, some of which contained no ginger at all.
+These authentic Renaissance gingerbread recipes make a sweetmeat that was once a highly prized confection quite unlike today's soft gingerbread.
+Early gingerbread was more like a crispy sweet candy and there were many variations, some of which contained no ginger at all.

-You can now taste the actual gingerbread that Queen Elizabeth 1st loved to eat.
+You can now taste the same gingerbread treat that Queen Elizabeth 1st loved to eat.
 Make your own gingerbread sweetmeats using the historical recipes once coveted by nobility.
 The Lords and Ladies at your house will love it.

 The Queen-like Cloſet or Rich Cabinet (1672)

 Take three ſtale Manchets grated and ſifted, then put to them half an Ounce of Cinamon, as much Ginger, half an Ounce of Licoras and Aniſeeds together, beat all theſe and ſearce them, and put them in with half a Pound of fine Sugar, boil all theſe together with a quart of Claret, ſtirring them continually till it come to a ſtiff Paſte, then when it is almoſt cold, mould it on a Table with ſome ſearced Spice and Sugar, then bake it in what ſhape you pleaſe.

 Take half a pound of ſweet Almonds blanched and beaten, half a pound of fine Flower firſt dried in an Oven, one Pound of fine Sugar, what ſorts of Spices you pleaſe, beaten and ſearced, and alſo Seeds, beat all theſe together with two Eggs, both Yolks and Whites, then mould it with flower and Sugar together, and ſo bake it in what ſhape you pleaſe.